Can Dogs Get Lice? How To Keep Your Buddy Scratch-Free

 - Seeming more restless than usual

 ⚠️ Don’t see lice in your dog’s fur?
-Something else in your environment might be triggering any scratching or itching.
+Something else in your environment might be triggering the itching.

 Can dogs get lice from humans?
 Or pass it on to us?

-Now the good news is, lice on dogs doesn’t pass on to humans.
-Nor can you get lice from your dog (or vice versa.)1 How come?
-Well, for starters, dog lice tend to be species-specific.
+No, lice on dogs doesn’t pass on to humans.
+Nor can you get lice from your dog (or vice versa.)1 Dog lice tend to be species-specific.
 Primarily, these louse species tend to be found on dogs most:

 - Trichodectes canis (which can also help spread tapeworms to your dog)